 bag, was a whole new experience.
 "I didn't grow up with dogs, so puppy parenting was new territory for me," she adds.
 "I found most of my information came through word-of-mouth at the dog park, which is fine, but a go-to resource with fresh, up-to-date content was missing."
 Hence, the concept for CityDog

-Magazine was born and seven years later, is still going strong.
+Magazine was born and nine years later, is still going strong.
 Brandie

 and her team of dog loving editors dig up the best places to sit, stay and play for you and your furry, four-legged friends.
-She resides in West Seattle with her two dogs, Scout and Ziggy
+She resides in West Seattle with her two dogs, Thya (a boxer) and Ziggy

 dog park.
 Pictured here: Brandie